kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 Is it relevant to include/exclude trace data by Namespace or container?
 (Results in incomplete traces?)
 Is it relevant to include/exclude trace data by attributes?
 (Attributes might differ in the spans for one trace?
 Results in incomplete traces)

+## Can istio/envoy report spans via OTLP already, what is with w3c-tracecontext support?

+At the moment, there is no way to let Istio send trace data to a backends in OTLP protocol.
+The [envoy-otel](https://github.com/envoyproxy/envoy/issues/9958) integration made very good progress already and support will be provided soon.

+Istio can be configured to use the w3c-tracecontext for trace propagation already.
+However, that cannot be achieved by a native Istio feature directly, but by using the `openCensusAgent tracer` instead of the `zipkin` tracer.
+That will change the data protocol from current zipkin to openCensus.
+As Jaeger does not support OpenCensus protocol, an otel-collector deployment as converter in the middle is required.
+The [w3c-tracecontext PoC](./pocs/w3c-tracecontext/README.md) provides such setup.

+## How pipeline isolation can be achieved, is it feasible at all?

+The goal of the TracePipeline is to push trace data to multiple destinations using a different set of processors or sampling strategies.
+How can an isolation of these pipelines be achieved based on the otel-collector?
+If one destination is down, can the other destination be continued?